Goodbye Algorithms, Hello User Experience

-- Smooth and simple to use – Customers and employees tend to take the path of least resistance.
+- Smooth and simple to use – People tend to take the path of least resistance.
 Look for a secure communications system which makes protecting data in transit the path of least resistance.
-A recent case study by Echoworx, for example, enabled a U.K. bank to instantaneously reach its entire mortgage customer base during a time-sensitive emergency without changing the light look and feel of their regular customer communications.
+A case study by Echoworx, for example, enabled a U.K. bank to instantaneously reach its entire mortgage customer base during a time-sensitive emergency without changing the light look and feel of their regular customer communications.
 Communications could be sent via email as per usual, but with any sensitive information being packaged into protected secure encrypted attachments.

 - Customizable preferences – For international organizations, excellent customer experience includes on-brand communications in your client’s preferred language.
 Did you know that 79 per cent of people take less than 30 seconds to evaluate the safety of an email?
 This means off-brand but legitimate secure emails from your company can easily be categorized as spam, decreasing your organization’s digital trustworthiness.
-Even the most-secure communications should allow you to set language policies to automatically apply to secure communications based on sender, brand, locale and receiver attributes.
+Even the most-secure communications should allow you to set language policies to automatically apply to messages based on sender, brand, locale and receiver attributes.

 Popular with administrators and support:

 - More control – Definable policies control which communications get protected (and how) based on message content.
 This is set up during implementation of an email data protection system.
 It is based on your needs and best practices to be triggered by common message attributes, like subject, keywords, message type or recipient domains.
 Flexible controls for every scenario allow you to create a customized user experience for senders and recipients and to stay in control of encrypted messages in transit and at rest.